 - Recognise that they have skills and talents that they can use.

 - Be prepared to ask for and accept help from people around them.

-What are characteristics of a good SST coach?
+What are characteristics of a good SST therapist?

-To do this, the coach must be able to draw on a wide range of knowledge and experience for a variety of issues and be able to adapt quickly to the personal preferences of the client.
+To do this, therapists must have a diverse range of knowledge and experience in dealing with various issues and be able to adapt to the unique needs and preferences of each client.

 - Is experienced and flexible enough to be effective without protocol and without sticking to a specific theory.